fehmi/simply.js/docs/router.md

 });
 ```

-Optionaly you can pass `enableHash: true` to Router as an option.
+Optionally, you can pass `enableHash: true` to the Router as an option.

 ```js
 const router = new Router(outlet, {